-We’ll walk you through the basics of betting odds in Maryland, from how to read the odds and what they’re telling you to how to calculate payouts and more.
-We also will eventually have a live odds feed of the top Maryland online sportsbooks, so you can compare odds, claim new account bonuses and jump on lines you like to make actual bets.
+Below we’ll walk you through the basics of betting odds in Maryland, from how to read the odds to how to calculate payouts and more.
+We also have a live odds feed from the top Maryland online sportsbooks, so you can compare odds and claim new sports account bonuses.

 Check below for the latest odds directly from MD online sportsbooks for the NFL, NBA and NHL, MLB, college football, college basketball, and more.
-With all of the latest odds, you don’t have to go through the hassle of searching from book to book for today’s best sports betting odds.
 These are the latest numbers directly from the top sportsbooks.
-You can use the drop-down menu to change the sports and odds that you want to see for today’s games.
+Use the drop-down menu to change the sports or odds markets you want to see for today’s games.

 A set of sports betting odds can be confusing for beginners, but a little bit of seasoning is all that it takes to understand what the numbers mean.
-As an example, consider a standard NFL listing at a US sportsbook:
+As an example, consider a standard NFL listing at a US sportsbook, like DraftKings Sportsbook Maryland:

 |New York Giants||+2.5 (-110)||+120||Over 45.5 (-110)|